Back to Docs

 Step

-Every MCP-capable client uses the same JSON shape.
-For clients with a local config file, paste this block into the relevant file:
+Every MCP-capable client uses the same server shape.
+For clients with a local config file, keep the raw token out of the file and reference VAYBEL_PAT:

 {